 Cons of a Pyramid Flame Heater

-What comes to your mind when you hear environmental pollution by heaters?
+What comes to your mind when you hear about environmental pollution by heaters?
 Most will think about the smoke and smell from a wood-burning patio heater.
 However, that is not the only way that you can pollute the air.

 Excessive Energy Usage